Narochno/Narochno.Credstash/README.md

 C# Implementation of Credstash

 * Retrieve secrets for your applications in C#!
-* Use ASP.NET Core IConfiguration
+* ASP.NET Core IConfiguration provider.

+Intended use is with the Credstash command line tool.
+Use CLI to enter your values.
+Configuration Provider is used to retrieve.

 ## What is it?

 CredStash is a very simple, easy to use credential management and distribution system that uses AWS Key Management Service (KMS) for key wrapping and master-key storage, and DynamoDB for credential storage and sharing.

 Many more details on the original: